Step 2: How to Assess Risks

 How to Enter an Impact into the Risk Register

-2. Select a specific risk from the list.
+2. Select the specific risk you want to update from the list.

 how to assess risk impact